Keriri Island, Queensland: Geography

 Hammond Island is the town on the east coast of the island (10.5543°S 142.2188°E).

 Bruce Point is a headland just south of the town (10.5596°S 142.2202°E).
 There are boat launching facilities there.

 History

 Keriri Island was named as a locality on 2 July 2010.

-Hammond Island was probably named after naval office Sir Andrew Snape Hamond by Captain Edward Edwards on September 1791 while travelling to Timor in the boats after the wreck of HMS Pandora.
+Hammond Island was probably named after naval office Sir Andrew Snape Hamond by Captain Edward Edwards in September 1791 while travelling to Timor in the boats after the wreck of HMS Pandora.

 Bruce Point was named after Robert Gerald Bruce, who worked as a pilot from 1922 to 1964 in the Torres Strait.
 Following his death 1973, his cremated ashes were scattered at this point.